Promoting British Values at the Nottingham Academy

-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE/Circle time.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.

 Whether it be through choice of learning challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 We promote respect for individual differences.

 Children learn the importance of showing tolerance to people who may think differently to them which is reinforced across the Academy community.

 All members of the Academy treat each other with respect including respecting their cultures, beliefs and traditions - this is explicitly taught through our RE lessons.

 We challenge prejudicial or discriminatory behaviour and every child at our Academy knows we take this seriously and will act immediately to put this right.

 Assemblies are regularly planned to include stories and celebrations from a variety of faiths and cultures.
 Our curriculum and PSHE teaching reinforce this.